 There is a correlation here, but clearly no causation.

 When religious people assert that “atheistic regimes” have been responsible for the largest genocides in modern history, they’re seeing a correlation and ignoring that it doesn’t necessarily mean causation.

 Like Driver, we have a clear reason why Joseph Stalin did the things he did.
 He was hungry for power.

 Dictatorships don’t work if you have to share power with another institution.
 This is why it’s called a dictatorship.
 It’s also why many dictators tried to get rid of religion.
 Stalin could not afford to have people revering any power but himself.
 His motivation was not to make everyone an atheist.
 That was his method.
 His motivation was to take absolute control of the country, and all the hearts and minds within.
 Getting rid of the church was just silencing an opponent.

 Yes, Stalin became an atheist.
 Yes, he ran anti-religious terror campaigns.
 But he did not do it for religious reasons, like Robert Pickton.
 He did it to take more control.

 Atheism does none of these things.
 There are no atheist texts written about how to behave, who to love, what to wear.
 There is nothing written down for atheists that determines who we ought to hate and who we ought to support.
 There are no dogmatic consequences for the things we do, as atheists.
 We are left to our own innate morality to determine what is right and what is wrong and for the most part, we do alright.
-Sweden, Denmark, Norway and other countries with majority atheists are proof of this.
+Sweden, Denmark, Norway and other countries with large numbers of atheists are evidence of this.

-There have been people in history who have committed heinous acts because they read in the Bible or the Quran, that this is what they are supposed to do.
-They have found written word in the one book they are supposed to follow and never question, that calls for their actions.
+There have been people in history who have committed heinous acts because they understood from the Bible or the Quran that it was what they were supposed to do.
+They have found calls for their actions written in the one book they are supposed to follow and never question.
 They can justify it with verses from holy texts.
 They often do justify it with verses from their holy texts.

 Take Ephesians 5:5 for example: